Alteryx Geocoding App

 - Do not allow Interactive mode: If you disallow Interactive mode, it will not offer you any choice to identify multiple matches or edit an address.

 Select the Geocoder Output Fields: The output variables available depend on the geocoder product being used.
 Check the boxes next to the appropriate fields to append to the geocoded data table.
 Options on the right allow to Select All, Select Defaults, or to Clear All.
-See Street geocoder tool.
+Visit Street Geocoder Tool.

-You may also Select Geocoder Advanced Output Fields.
+You can also Select Geocoder Advanced Output Fields.

 Once your options are set, select Next.